-Capturing NPS consistent of surveying your customers with one simple question, “How likely is it that you would recommend our company to a friend or colleague?”.
-The customer answers this questions by using a 0-10 point scale, with 10 being very likely to refer you and 0 being not likely at all.
+Capturing NPS consistent of surveying your customers with one simple question, “How likely is it that you would recommend our company to a friend or colleague?”
+The customer answers this question by using a 0-10 point scale, with 10 being very likely to refer you and 0 being not likely at all.

-The NPS formula divides your customers answers into three categories and then subtracts just one category from another, leaving one category out entirely.
+The NPS formula divides your customers’ answers into three categories and then subtracts just one category from another, leaving one category out entirely.
 See … that just sounds confusing.

-In real life, you might be talking to a co-worker that tells you about the resort she just stayed at on vacation.
+In real life, you might be talking to a co-worker who tells you about the resort she just stayed at on vacation.
 When you asked how the place was, she said “it was fine, nothing great, nothing bad … I might try another place next time.”
-The business captured their money once and might see them again, but likely won’t do business with any of their friends from a referral.
+The business captured her money once and might again, but likely won’t do business with any of their friends from a referral.

 Pro Tip: As you’ll learn in a bit, this category is left OUT of the NPS formula.
 But do not skip over this group of customers.
 Analyze this group and work to figure out how you can move some of them up to being a promoter to grow your business.
 Just as important is making sure these “passives” do not dip down into the next category we’ll look at.

-In real life you meet up with your best friend for a beer and after small talk he asks you if he told you about his current real estate agent.
-He goes on a 10 minute rampage on how his Realtor never takes his calls, only follows up days later after multiple calls and emails and then messed up some paperwork that causes major headaches for her.
+In real life, you meet up with your best friend for a beer and after small talk, she asks you if she told you about her current real estate agent.
+She goes on a 10-minute rant on how her realtor never takes her calls, only follows up days later, and then messes up some paperwork that causes major headaches for her.

 Here is a visual of the formula.

-Any business will benefit from the simplicity of NPS to capture, benchmark and communicate with your staff so you can constantly improve, grow and succeed.
+Any business will benefit from the simplicity of NPS to capture, benchmark, and communicate with your staff so you can constantly improve, grow, and succeed.